Best Voice to Text Apps for Mac

 • $39 one-time vs $8.49/mo or $249 lifetime

-• Full speaker diarization (vs basic separation)
+• Full speaker identification (vs basic separation)

 • 100% local — no optional cloud processing